0907661/apple-catcher/README.md

 ## Installation

-To play the game you have to fork this repository and download the files.
-When the files have been downloaded, go to the 'docs' map and open 'index.html' to play the game.
-Have fun!
+To play the game, go to https://0907661.github.io/apple-catcher/.
+That's it!